codebuilder07/waste_management_agent/README.md

 # Waste Management ADK Agent
+There's a second read.me file inside the folder for me detail project structure.
 Lightweight FastAPI agent that integrates with ADK, a local rule agent, and a memory service.

 ## Features